hamishfagg/dockerfiles/snapserver/README.md

 ## Config
 You can overwrite snapcast's config by mounting a file to `/etc/snapserver.conf` in the container.
 The default settings create a single stream called "Snapserver" and enable the [websockets interface](https://github.com/badaix/snapcast-websockets-ui) on port 1780.
 See the Snapcast docs to create your own config.

-## Snapcast Updates
-This dockerfile uses an environment variable for the Snapcast version.
-If a newer version of Snapcast is available you can rebuild this image to use it - then please let me know that Snapcast has been updated so that I can update my repo.